nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 #### Sweaters

 My favorite.
 My life goal is maximum coziness and you get there with sweaters, blankets, and coffee.

+No matter what kind of outfit I put together, I usually like either my top or bottoms to be tight while the other is loose.
+So wearing an oversized sweater with leggings is right up my alley.

 #### Hoodies